Setup Your Site

 If you use Github, you will see a button at the top of the modal with a lock.
 By default, Forestry only requests access to your public repositories.
 Click this button if you want to grant access to Forestry to import your private repositories.
 You will only have to do this once.

-Forestry will look in the root of your repository for a Hugo or Jekyll configuration file.
+If you are using Hugo or Jekyll, Forestry will look in the root of your repository for a configuration file.
 This will be a file named

 config.toml in Hugo, and